OpenClaw on your server.

 Google OAuth flows through auth.getbot.run.
 Early users may use shared auth and DNS patterns while we harden per-org setup.

-We'll only email you about your access request.
+We'll only email you about your invite code.